-They are suggested in different dosages based on the condition being treated and are available in the form of tablets, capsules, gels, inhalers, topical creams, eye drops, injections and intravenous solutions (2).
+They are suggested in different dosages based on the condition being treated and are available in the form of tablets, capsules, gels, inhalers, topical creams, eye drops, injections, and intravenous solutions (2).

 Can You Take Prednisone During Pregnancy?

-You can take prednisone during pregnancy only if its potential benefits are more than the risks to you and the baby.
-The US Food and Drug Administration (FDA) lists it under “Pregnancy Category C” of drugs, which means animal studies have shown adverse effects on the unborn baby, and there are no well-controlled studies in humans (3).
+You can take prednisone while pregnant only if its potential benefits are more than the risks to you and the baby.
+The US Food and Drug Administration (FDA) lists it under Pregnancy Category C of drugs, which means animal studies have shown adverse effects on the unborn baby, and there are no well-controlled studies in humans (3).

 When Is Prednisone Recommended For Pregnant Women?

-- Severe allergic problems, where prednisone is prescribed in combination with other anti-allergic drugs (6).
+- Severe allergic problems, where prednisone is prescribed in combination with other anti-allergic drugs (5).

 - Hyperandrogenism, a condition of elevated male sex hormones in pregnant women.
 It happens when the fetus produces male hormones and enhances the androgen levels in the woman.
-This leads to decreased uterine tone and even pregnancy loss (7).
+This leads to decreased uterine tone and even pregnancy loss (6).

 What Is The Recommended Dosage Of Prednisone For Pregnant Women?